-Noncurrent liabilities include the Authority's net OPEB liability and bonds the Authority used for the bridge redecking and rehabilitation project, coatings project, and enhancements to the U.S. plaza regarding inspection capacity.
+Noncurrent liabilities include bonds the Authority used for the bridge redecking and rehabilitation project, coatings project, and enhancements to the U.S. plaza regarding inspection capacity.
+In 2023, noncurrent liabilities also included the Authority's net other postemployment benefits (OPEB) liability.
+As a result of investment gains in 2024, the Authority reported a net OPEB asset at December 31, 2024.